 Care & MaintenanceWe recommend storing your furniture indoor or covered areas during the off season or not in use for prolonged period.
-Alternatively, you can protect your furniture under a furniture cover.
-Please note, condensation form under the furniture cover, which can cause mould and mildew.
-Therefore, make sure to lift the cover from the ground to ensure proper air circulation and minimize condensation.

 For specific materials, please refer to the care and maintenance instruction below:

 Aluminum is strong, non-rusting, low maintenance and very resistant to the weather.

 Apply a coat of non-hazing automotive paste wax at the start of each season as well as before putting your furniture away at the end of the season, this will repel the accumulation of moisture and water spots and minimize possible staining.